Kayla Karius: Professional career

 Between 2011 and 2015, Karius played basketball professionally in Europe for Basket Waregem (Belgium), Basket Racing Club (Luxembourg), and Saarlouis Royals (Germany).

 Coaching career

 On April 11, 2022, Karius was announced as the head coach of the South Dakota Coyotes women's basketball team.
 In her two seasons at South Dakota, the Coyotes had a record of 37–29 and appeared in the 2024 Women's National Invitation Tournament.

 On April 23, 2024, Karius was named the fourth head coach in Green Bay Phoenix women's basketball program history.

 In Kayla's first season at the helm, she guided the 2025 Green Bay team to a 29–6 overall record (19–1 conference), including a 22-game winning streak en route to winning both Horizon League regular season and tournament championships.
 It also marked the 20th time in school history to make the NCAA Women's Basketball Tournament.
 On March 15, 2025, Karius signed a 2-year contract extension with Green Bay that lasts into the 2030–31 season.

+On April 15, 2026, Green Bay announced they had extended Kayla Karius through the 2034-35 season, the longest contract extension in college basketball at the time.